Monthly To-Do’s

 MAY

 May is a wonderful month to continue gardening and enjoying the many projects you have done in your garden.
 Don’t forget about wildlife – attracting birds and butterflies to your yard is fun and rewarding.
-Providing fresh water for birds is one of the main attractants to getting them to stop and sample in your yard.
+Providing fresh water for birds is the best way to see them all over your yard.
 Help keep them there with birdfeeders filled with black-Oil Sunflower Seeds, Suet, Peanut Butter, and fresh fruits.
 And, don’t forget to fill your hummingbird feeders and change them regularly!

 JUNE

-It’s getting hotter now, and all your hard work in the spring months is really making your garden thrive (or, if you didn’t get those tasks done, your garden is rebelling and you’ll see many issues that need to be addressed).
-If a drought occurs, try to remember to deeply water your trees every couple of weeks.
-Turn the hose on with a very slow drip, and place the hose under the canopy of the tree.
+It’s getting hotter now, and all your hard work in the spring months is really making your garden thrive (or, if you didn’t get those tasks done, your yard may have issues that need to be addressed).
+If a drought occurs, remember to thoroughly water your trees every couple of weeks.
+Turn the hose on with a very slow drip and place the hose under the canopy of the tree.
 Set your timer for 30 minutes.
 Repeat two more times in different areas of the drip-line.

 JULY

 Welcome to the heat of Texas!
 Gardening can get very daunting during these hot months.
 Remember to always garden in the early morning or evening, and wear protective clothing to prevent mosquito bites and sun burn.
-Because Texas is in such extreme drought conditions, this month you need to focus on watering deeply and infrequently.
+Because Texas is in such extreme drought conditions, this month you need to focus on watering thoroughly but infrequently.

 AUGUST